The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/bc2ffeb034fbb8ce231f3d97231f9a944f7a5033a41615c17f8d9b5033b5cfce.png

-Seasonal decomposition provides some insight into the structure of a time series.
-It is also useful for making forecasts.
+This kind of seasonal decomposition provides insight into the structure of a time series.
+As we’ll see in the next section, it is also useful for making forecasts.

 12.3.
 Prediction#